 Concerning the collection of valid landscapes of the tetrahedron, it might seem counter-intuitive that $L_4$ and $L_5$ are valid.
-However, to illustrate why this is the case consider the following diagram which helps to identify points which witness the validity of $L_4$.
+However, to illustrate why this is the case consider Figure \ref{tetvalid} which helps to identify points which witness the validity of $L_4$.

 Since $\mathcal P_4$ is a unit tetrahedron, the shaded disc illustrated in $L_4$ has diameter 1, and thus all points inside of it are less than distance 1 from each other.
 The regions within this disc are illustrated in each of the other four landscapes.
-First consider $L_1$ and $L_5$, it is easy to see that one can identify points $p_1=(F_{n_1}, F_{n_2}, x_1, y_1)$ and $p_2=(F_{n_2}, F_{n_1}, x_2, y_2)$ further than distance one from each other in $L_1$ and $L_5$ by requiring that $y_1$ and $y_2$ are interior to the portions of the disc in $F_{n_1}$ and $F_{n_2}$ respectively.
+First consider $L_1$ and $L_5$, it is easy to see that one can identify points $p_1=(F_{n_1}, F_{n_2}, x_1, y_1)$ and $p_2=(F_{n_2}, F_{n_1}, x_2, y_2)$ further than distance one from each other in $L_1$ and $L_5$ by requiring that $p_1$ and $p_2$ are interior to the portions of the disc in $F_{n_1}$ and $F_{n_2}$ respectively.
 Now, consider $L_2$ and $L_3$, again it is easy to see that one can ensure $p_1$ and $p_2$ are at least distance one from each other in both $L_2$ and $L_3$ by requiring $x_1=x_2$.
 Thus, $L_4$ will be the only landscape for which any $p_1$ and $p_2$ meeting these requirements are less than distance one from each other, and thus $L_4$ is by definition valid.
 Due to the similarities between $L_4$ and $L_5$, it is now also clear why $L_5$ is valid.

 Having defined the valid landscapes of $\mathcal P_4$, one can also quickly determine the explicit formulae for the exact set of points on the surface of $\mathcal P_4$ along any given trail.
-For example suppose $p_1$ and $p_2$ were as given in the previous paragraph, and one wished to determine the set of points comprising $f\big{(}T_O(p_1, p_2)\big{)}$ where $O=(L_4,F_{n_1},F_{n_2})$, and more specifically $f\big{(}{}_{n_1}T_O(p_1, p_2)\big{)}$, $f\big{(}{}_{n_2}T_O(p_1, p_2)\big{)}$, $f\big{(}{}_{n_3}T_O(p_1, p_2)\big{)}$, and $f\big{(}{}_{n_4}T_O(p_1, p_2)\big{)}$ where $f$ is the folding function $f: L_4 \rightarrow \mathcal P_4$.
+For example suppose $p_1$ and $p_2$ were as given in the previous paragraph, and one wished to determine the set of points comprising $f\left(T_O(p_1, p_2)\right)$ where $O=(L_4,F_{n_1},F_{n_2})$, and more specifically $f\left({}_{n_1}T_O(p_1, p_2)\right)$, $f\left({}_{n_2}T_O(p_1, p_2)\right)$, $f\left({}_{n_3}T_O(p_1, p_2)\right)$, and $f\left({}_{n_4}T_O(p_1, p_2)\right)$ where $f$ is the folding function $f: L_4 \rightarrow \mathcal P_4$.